-Search and Rescue (SAR) Situation at Greenleaf/Liberty/Pinkham
+Search and Rescue (SAR) Situation at Pinkham/Liberty/Greenleaf

-Example: you're having dinner at Greenleaf/Liberty/Pinkham when a hiker is reported missing or injured.
+Example: you're having dinner when a hiker is reported missing or injured.
 One staff member is now glued to the phone/radio in a communications role and some other staff members are heading out to search/assist.
 What do you do?
-Remain at the facility and make yourself available to support on-site staff to help keep guests comfortable, fed, and happy.
+Remain at the facility and make yourself available to staff to help keep guests comfortable, fed, and happy.
 Please don't share any information about rescue/emergency situations with guests.